Set the Scene

 Find a punch bowl or decanter to serve the drinks.
-You can even decorate it with fresh and frozen berries or throw some fresh mint leaves or lemon grass to the mix.
-Remember, if you’re planning on adding alcohol to the mix, don’t make it strong at all as you want people to enjoy the night.
+You can even decorate it with fresh and frozen berries or throw some fresh mint leaves or lemon grass into the mix.
+Remember, if you’re planning on adding alcohol, don’t make it strong at all as you want people to enjoy the night.

 Show Off with Food